-Unlike the rest of the committee, I don't have a pink hoodie, however I have been to eight countries with Scouting and made it back from all of them, so I know my way around Heathrow, Luton and some countries that we're not going to.
+Unlike the rest of the committee, I don't have a pink hoodie, however I have been to nine countries with Scouting and made it back from all of them, so I know my way around Heathrow, Luton and some countries that we're not going to.
 I was Chair of Portsmouth SSAGO for a year and managed to get my club to and from rallies without loosing anyone or anything, which I think makes me exceptionally qualified to take 100 SSAGOers to another country.

 When I was asked "what would I like to get out of Witan?", I set my sights high, and said getting everyone to Switzerland and back, with all their stuff would be a good achievement.

 If you get stuck at Luton, please don't hate me!